Welcome to my 2019 blog income report!

 Have some posts written and published when you go live

-Another big advice I have for you is to already have some posts on your blog when you go live.
+Another big piece of advice I have for you is to already have some posts on your blog when you go live.

 That way you can start promoting those posts and start getting traffic to your blog right away.